 It helps to keep the five steps in mind when you’re writing technical documents, so you can mentally ‘tick off’ your progress as you go – and understand what’s yet to be done.
 I’ve provided a breakdown of each of these five steps below – this is a good place to start if you’re interested in understanding more about the Technical Writing Process, or just want a ‘quick and dirty’ definition.

-In my book, Technical Writing Process, I describe this process in full (together with the more detailed version of the technical writing process, which you’ll find here) together with a smorgasbord of other content (templates, tips, insights, etc.) to help you successfully manage your own technical writing projects.
+In my book, Technical Writing Process, I describe this process in full, together with a smorgasbord of other content (templates, tips, insights, etc.) to help you successfully manage your own technical writing projects.
+You can download a copy of the technical writing process template for free from our website.

 STEP 1 – PLAN